RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. Select the **Edit** button.

-1. For **Bind other accounts to SAML configuration**, clear the checkbox for the relevant account to unbind it from SAML SSO.
+1. For **Account linking**, clear the checkbox for the relevant account to remove it from the SAML SSO configuration.

 1. Select **Save**.

-1. From the **Bind accounts** dialog, select **Continue** to deactivate SAML SSO for the unbound account.
+1. From the **Link accounts** dialog, select **Continue** to deactivate SAML SSO for the account.

 ## Deprovision SAML users